-Murchison Falls National Park is located in Masindi District in western Uganda is situated approximately 300 kilometres (190 mi), by road, northwest of Kampala, Uganda’s capital city.
+Murchison Falls National Park is located in mid western Uganda with parts extending to northern Uganda.
+It is situated approximately 300 kilometres (190 mi), by road, northwest of Kampala, Uganda’s capital city.

 Murchison Falls National Park is Uganda’s largest national park.
 It measures approximately 3,840 square kilometres (1,480 sq mi).
 Also in the park, adjacent to the Masindi-Gulu Highway, are the Karuma Falls,

 The park is bisected by the Victoria Nile from east to west for a distance of about 115 kilometres (71 mi).
 The park is the location of the famous Murchison Falls, where the waters of the majestic Nile River squeeze through a narrow gorge, only 7 metres (23 ft) wide, before plunging 43 metres (141 ft) below.

 It is named for the Murchison Falls waterfall, the centerpiece of the park and the final event in an 80km stretch of rapids.
 The mighty cascade drains the last of the river’s energy, transforming it into a broad, placid stream that flows quietly across the rift valley floor into Lake Albert.
 This stretch of river provides one of Uganda’s most remarkable wildlife spectacles.
 Regular visitors to the riverbanks include elephants, giraffes and buffaloes; while hippos, Nile crocodiles and aquatic birds are permanent residents.